jackwardell/Flask-Model-Management/README.md

 # Flask-Model-Management
-This is a Flask extension for managing Flask-SQLAlchemy models The frontend is built using:
+This is a Flask extension for managing Flask-SQLAlchemy models.

+The frontend is built using:
 * Bootstrap4 (https://getbootstrap.com/)
 * JQuery (https://jquery.com/)